-During some of the lowest and hardest times of my life, Mary’s Magnificat has been my song, adapted as a prayer like so:
+During tough times — the lowest and hardest times of my life — Mary’s Magnificat has been my song, adapted as a prayer like so:

 My soul proclaims the greatness of the Lord, and my spirit rejoices in God my Savior, for he who is mighty has done great things for me — and IS doing great things for me, and WILL do great things for me, and THROUGH me, for holy is his name!”

 What motivates you to keep going during tough times?
 Is it fear or hope?
 Is it the belief (perhaps unconscious but it’s controlling your behaviors and moods) that the solution to the problem lies in your control and if you keep pushing forward you will finally reach what you seek?
 Or is it the belief that God is in control and will indeed show the strength of his arm — albeit in his own timing, which is very often later than we wish for?

 Every day, in our sincerity to follow Christ, we need to make an honest examination of what our behaviors and moods indicate about our faith.
 Do you really and truly believe that God is holy and that he is merciful?
 Mary’s Magnificat describes two attributes of God that make everything else in it true and truly possible in my life and yours: He is holy and he is merciful.
 Yes, we believe that!
 So then why doesn’t our faith in God let us relax and rejoice while we wait for our prayers to be answered?